1894 Morgan Silver Dollar Value (2026 Guide): Errors List, ā€œOā€, ā€œSā€ & No Mint Mark Worth

 After creating numerous sketches and pattern coins, his design was approved and first struck in 1878 under the Bland-Allison Act, which required the government to purchase and coin large quantities of silver monthly.

-By 1894, however, the Morgan Dollar’s production faced unprecedented challenges.
-The Panic of 1893 had plunged the nation into severe economic depression, with banks collapsing and unemployment soaring.
+By 1894, Morgan Dollar production faced unprecedented challenges.
+The Panic of 1893 had plunged the nation into severe economic depression, with banks collapsing and unemployment soaring across the country.

 Congress responded by repealing the Sherman Silver Purchase Act in November 1893, which had mandated government silver purchases.
-This repeal eliminated the primary reason for minting silver dollars, causing production to drop dramatically in 1894.
+This repeal eliminated the primary reason for mass silver dollar production, causing mintage figures to collapse dramatically in 1894.

-Several mint facilities reduced output to minimal levels, striking only enough coins to meet limited commercial demand.
-The 1894 Morgan Dollar thus became a product of economic crisis rather than prosperity, with particularly low mintages at certain facilities creating some of the series’ most valuable rarities today.
+Several mint facilities reduced output to near-minimal levels.
+The 1894 Morgan Dollar thus became a product of economic crisis rather than prosperity.

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List